NuoWenLei/diffusion-forcing-with-penalty-constraint/README.md

+### Acknowledgement

+This is a fork of the [Diffusion Forcing v1.5](https://github.com/buoyancy99/diffusion-forcing) repository.
+See `original_README.md` for more details on the original repository.

 # Diffusion Fine-tuning as Constrained Optimization

-This is a fork of the Diffusion Forcing repo on which we ran our constrained diffusion experiment for maze2d planning and point avoidance.
-See `original_README.md` for more details on the original Diffusion Forcing repo.
+This is the main repo of Diffusion Fine-tuning as Constrained Optimization, including code for our experiments on **Maze2D planning** and **MNIST**.
+Please see below for instructions to run both experiments.

-# Project Instructions
+# Instructions for Maze2D Planning

 ## Setup